-Department of Water Resources and the Idaho Attorney General's Office want to reduce the amount of water allocated to all water right holders, including tens of thousands of urban users, by charging water released for flood control against the senior right holders even though the water is flushed downstream and is never used for irrigation.
+IDWR and the Idaho Attorney General's office want to reduce the amount of water allocated to all water right holders, including tens of thousands of urban users, by charging water released for flood control against the senior right holders even though the water is flushed downstream and is never used for irrigation.

-Simply put, the Department of Water Resources wants to institute a plan where water right holders would be charged for using irrigation water they had zero opportunity to actually use.
+"Simply put, IDWR wants to institute a plan where water right holders would be charged for using irrigation water they had zero opportunity to actually use," Coon explained.

 That unused water charged against the user's yearly allocation could reduce how much water was left for irrigation.
-In a high flood release year followed by a period of drought, that could mean not enough water would be left in the user's allocation to meet irrigation needs.
-That would be disastrous for crops such as corn, potatoes and sugar beets, all of which require water later into the summer.
+In a high flood release year followed by a period of drought that could mean not enough water would be left in the user's allocation to meet irrigation needs.
+That would be disastrous for crops such as corn, potatoes and sugar beets all of which require water later into the summer.
 It would also result in severe damage to urban lawns and gardens.